coracle-social/pomade/README.md

 Signers are the most trusted party in this setup.
 It is assumed that they are run by reputable people, and carefully selected by clients based on this reputation.
 If `threshold` signers collude, they are necessarily able to steal key material.
 This can be mitigated by having clients store one key share, reducing the surface area of attack, but this comes at the trade-off of making recovery more fragile.

-Mailers are trusted to the extent that they have access to user metadata (e.g. linking nostr pubkeys with user emails), but are not capable of executing a man-in-the-middle attack.
+Mailers are trusted to the extent that they have access to user metadata (e.g. linking nostr pubkeys, user emails, and client pubkeys which can be used for traffic analysis), but are not capable of executing a man-in-the-middle attack.
 In addition, since recovery is triggered using only publicly available information, anyone can initiate a recovery flow, spamming the mailer service and the end user's inbox.

 However, both signers and mailers have the ability to perform a denial-of-service attack by refusing to respond to messages or relay challenges to the user's `inbox`.
 User key shares are also held on servers accessible to the internet, which likely are running the same code, and so if one signer is vulnerable, all of them are.